cesarcaldeira-underscore/cesarcaldeira-underscore.github.io/content/projects/university/miscelaneous/ndr23.md

 {{< callout type="info" >}}
   This presentation takes tremendous inspiration from a publication from the Australian National University's Strategic & Defence Studies Centre: ["A Geostrategic SWOT Analysis for Australia", by John Blaxland](https://sdsc.bellschool.anu.edu.au/sites/default/files/publications/attachments/2019-06/cog_49_swot_analysis_web.pdf).
 It has been adapted to reflect the changes undertaken by policymakers and planners, as outlined in NDR23.

+  For further reading on my previous — more detailed — analysis on AUKUS, refer to [this 2023 essay](/projects/university/china/aukus/).
 {{< /callout >}}

 Australia's [National Defence Review 2023](https://www.defence.gov.au/about/reviews-inquiries/defence-strategic-review) (NDR23) is the nation's chief strategic document.
 Its stated aims are *"to provide a strategic assessment and a far-reaching strategy for the nation and the Government, as well as a roadmap for* [the Department of] *Defence to implement our* [the authors'] *recommendations."*